SeBrul/matlab_fiji_protocol/README.md

 ## Matlab-Fiji Protocol

-The MATLAB code passes an image from MATLAB to FIJI, applying a predefined classifier on the image and passes the image back to MATLAB.
+The MATLAB code passes an image from MATLAB to FIJI, applying a predefined classifier on the image and passes the segmented image back to MATLAB.

 Before using the script:
 1) Fiji with the Trainable Weka plugin need to be installed